How do Dividends Work in Canada?

 Do ETFs pay dividends?

 Just like dividend stocks, ETFs (exchange-traded funds) may also pay dividends.
 In fact, most do.
-This is because most ETFs include companies that pay dividends to investors and, as the fund is an investor in the dividend paying company, it receives the payout.
+This is because most ETFs include companies that pay dividends to investors and, as the fund is an investor in the dividend-paying company, it receives the payout.

 Subsequently, the ETF distributes the dividends to its shareholders in the form of either a cash dividend or additional shares in the ETF.
 Most ETFs will pay dividends on a quarterly basis.
-They retains all of the dividends from the underlying stocks during a specific period which is then distributed to shareholders on a specific payment date.
+They retain all of the dividends from the underlying stocks during a specific period which is then distributed to shareholders on a specific payment date.

 A few examples of Canada's best dividend ETFs include: